 This debut novel submerges you into Baton Rouge so gracefully that you can feel the sweltering heat, taste the southern food and feel part of this wonderfully tight-knit community.

-Twenty years on, now married and about to be a father, the narrator recalls his teenage childhood during this life-changing time with a compelling nostalgia.
-The story is a catharsis process for him as he looks back on this period of coming of age and unravels his feelings, what happened to him and his family and how they emerge, not unscathed, but with a future to look forward to.
+Twenty years on, now married and about to be a father, the narrator recalls his teenage childhood during this life-changing period with compelling nostalgia.
+The story is a cathartic process for him as he looks back on this time of coming of age and unravels his feelings, what happened to him and his family and how they emerge, not unscathed, but with a future to look forward to.
 The story’s main theme is guilt, but it also covers grief, love, embarrassment and suspense whilst never forgetting the stunning nature and backdrop of Louisiana.

-The author also touches on Baton Rouge’s image as second-rate citizens compared to their outgoing lively neighbours in New Orleans and how the dynamics of this relationship changed after hurricane Katrina.
+The author also touches on Baton Rouge’s image as home to 'second-rate citizens' compared to their outgoing lively neighbours in New Orleans and how the dynamics of this relationship changed after hurricane Katrina.

-The Den found the story telling so genuine that you felt you were reading a memoir.
+The Den found the story-telling so genuine that you felt you were reading a memoir.
 The tension builds beautifully throughout the novel and the ending is particularly compelling as the narrator dramatically explains his actions.
-Although the story has a serious subject matter, the story never feels dark or austere which is a credit to the beauty of Walsh's writing.
+Although the story has a serious subject matter, it never feels dark or austere which is a credit to the beauty of Walsh's writing.
 Hopefully more in store from this author.